-Florida Islands (officially Nggela Islands) are part of the Solomon Islands.
-Solomon Islands is an island nation state consisting of 6 large and over 900 smaller islands (total land area of 28400 km2 / 11000 ml2) located in Oceania (southwest Pacific Ocean), to the east of Papua New Guinea and to the northwest of Vanuatu.
+Florida Islands (officially Nggela Islands) are part of Solomon Islands.
+The Solomons is an island nation-state consisting of 6 large and 900+ smaller islands (total land area approx 28400 km2 / 11000 mi2) located in Oceania (southwest Pacific Ocean), to the east of Papua New Guinea and to the northwest of Vanuatu.

 The Florida Islands archipelago is located north of the Guadalcanal Island.
 The archipelago includes two main (large-sized) isles - named Nggela Sule (aka "Florida Island") and Nggela Pile (to the south), plus several smaller ones, the largest of which are named Tulagi, Gavutu and Tanambogo.

 The Florida Island (Nggela Sule, the northern one) is famous with the MS World Discoverer cruise shipwreck at Roderick Bay.

 On April 30, 2000, at around 4 pm GMT, the 137-passenger cruise ship (owned by the Adventurer Cruises company and chartered to Society Expeditions) struck an uncharted reef in the Sandfly Passage.

 The vessel's Captain Oliver Kruess sent a distress call.
 It was received in Honiara (Guadalcanal Island) and a passenger ferry was immediately dispatched to transport all cruise passengers to safety.
 Then Captain Kruess navigated the listing at 20 degrees ship into Roderick Bay.
 The vessel was intentionally grounded to avoid sinking.
 No reports of any pollution as a result of the accident were issued.

 After damage assessment, the cruise vessel was declared a "constructive total loss", meaning repairs cost was estimated to be more than its current value.
 Australian salvage companies found the vessel ransacked - all the equipment and furniture were taken by the locals.